agkamel/ptchart/README.md

 [![Lifecycle:
 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)

 <!-- badges: end -->

 ## Overview

-**ptchart** is an R package that provides precision teachers and behavior analysts tools to compute and work behavioral mesures, to generate standardized charts.
+**ptchart** is an R package that provides precision teachers and behavior analysts tools to compute and work behavioral measures related to precision teaching and to generate standardized charts.

-There two main functions in ptchart:
+There are two main and more global functions for quick computations:

-- `ptstat()` for computing behavioral mesures
+- `ptstat()` for computing all behavioral measures.
-- `ptchart()` for generating a standardized chart
+- `ptchart()` for generating a Standardized Celeration Chart.

+There are multiple smaller but specialized functions to be used with vectors, which some are used within `ptstat()`:

+- `celeration()`
+- `bounce_total()`
+- `accuracy_ratio()`
+- etc.

-Please note that this package is in active developpement.
+Please note that this package is currently in active development.
+If you find any bug or if you have a specific request, you can open a new issue.

 ## Installation

-Install the ptchart package via CRAN:
+Install the **ptchart** package via CRAN:

 ``` r
 install.packages("ptchart")